MasterZydra/goDashing/README.md

 ![example dashbaord](./docs/screenshot.png)

-# Key features
+## Key features
 - **Easy to setup**: It works without setting up a webserver.
 The server is contained in GoDashing itself.
 The necessary files get extracted on the first start of the program.
+- **Premade widgets**: The program already contains a small list of widgets (BarChart, graph, image, meter, PieChart, Sparkline, TwelveHourClock, comments, html, LineChart, myclock, PolarChart, switcher, DoughnutChart, iframe, list, number, RadarChart, text).
+The list can be extended with you own creations using CSS, HTML and JS.

-# Dependencies
+## Dependencies
-For running successfully your system must have `PHP` installed.
+For running the jobs successfully your system must have `PHP` installed.

-# Getting started
+## Getting started
-1. Get the app here https://github.com/Hein-Software-Solutions/goDashing
+1. Get the app here https://github.com/Hein-Software-Solutions/goDashing/releases
 2. Start goDashing `$ ./goDashing`
 3. Go to http://127.0.0.1:8080

 **Note on macOS**
 macOS requires to add the application to the Gatekeeper Approval.
 This can be done with the terminal:
-`spctl --add /Path/To/Application.app` [OSXDaily](https://osxdaily.com/2015/07/15/add-remove-gatekeeper-app-command-line-mac-os-x)
+`spctl --add /Path/To/Application.app`
+For more Details please visit [OSXDaily.com](https://osxdaily.com/2015/07/15/add-remove-gatekeeper-app-command-line-mac-os-x)

 # Developer informations
 ## Build the project